vasilakisfil/Introspected-REST/README.md

 The details however, are defined by small components that define functionalities of different parts of the API and such functionality is not always in the context of media formats as [RFC 6831](https://tools.ietf.org/html/rfc6838) indicates.

-Another limitation comes from our MicroTypes definition through Media Type's parameters and is related to priorities between MicroTypes and parent Media Types.
+One more limitation comes from our MicroTypes definition through Media Type's parameters and is related to priorities between MicroTypes and parent Media Types.
 Imagine the client is sending the following to the server: